DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |QuickStartText| replace:: Go to the plain text version of the `quick Start Guide`_.
 .. |RecentApps| replace:: Go to the Recent Apps screen.
 .. |RemoveShortcut| replace:: Remove a shortcut from `the home screen`_.
-.. |ResetHighlightedTyping| replace:: Turn all of the highlighted typing styles off.
+.. |ResetHighlightedTyping| replace:: Turn off all of the highlighted typing styles.
 .. |ResetSettings| replace:: Reset the B2G settings to their default values.
 .. |RestoreSettings| replace:: Restore the B2G settings to their most recently saved values.
-.. |ReversePanningOff| replace:: Turn `reverse panning mode`_ off.
+.. |ReversePanningOff| replace:: Turn off `reverse panning mode`_.
-.. |ReversePanningOn| replace:: Turn `reverse panning mode`_ on.
+.. |ReversePanningOn| replace:: Turn on `reverse panning mode`_.
 .. |SaveSettings| replace:: Save the current B2G settings.
 .. |SaveScreen| replace:: Write the current screen element structure to the Android log.
 .. |SayAfter| replace:: Speak from the start of the braille display to the end of the screen element.